siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/17-other-topics/1940-how-to-change-run-level-on-almalinux-a-comprehensive-guide.md

 ---
 title: "How to Change Run Level on AlmaLinux: A Comprehensive Guide"
 linkTitle: Change Run Level
-description: This blog post will guide you through everything you need to know about run levels in AlmaLinux, why you might want to change them, and step-by-step instructions to achieve this efficiently.
+description: This article will guide you through everything you need to know about run levels in AlmaLinux, why you might want to change them, and step-by-step instructions to achieve this efficiently.
 date: 2025-01-08
 weight: 1940
 url: change-run-level-almalinux-comprehensive-guide